gottacatchenall/ms_sampling_effort/manuscript.md

 In this we explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
-In so doing, we demonstrate that realized false-negative rate is directly related to species relative abundance.
+In so doing, we demonstrate that the realized false-negative rate is directly related to species relative abundance.
 Further we suggest that simulation of sampling effort and species occurrence can and should be used to help design surveys of species diversity [@Carlson2020WhaWou].
 Here we seek to